I Play, I Learn and I’m Safe

 Meet the donor – Chris Williams from the IKEA Foundation

-"Every child has the right to play," says Chris Williams, Deputy Head of Communications at IKEA Foundation.
+"Every child has the right to play," says Chris Williams, Communications Manager at IKEA Foundation.

 Meet the staff – Mark Pierce, Country Director in Bangladesh